Information Technology Solutions

 • Ensure that your laptop’s virus protection and security updates are current.

-• Regularly store your documents and data files to a College server location or to OneDrive so you can recover them if your laptop is lost, stolen, or damaged.
-Please open the Office 365 webpage for information about using your College‑issued OneDrive account.
+• Regularly store your documents and data files to a RRC server location or to OneDrive so that you can recover them if your laptop is lost, stolen, or damaged.
+Open the Office 365 webpage for information about using your RRC‑issued OneDrive account.

 ← Back to General Computer Information